AilinLuca/ailinluca.github.io/_posts/Books/Fiction/2021-12-30-murata-sayaka-convenience-store-woman.markdown

 ### Last sentence

-"I could distinctly feel all my cells stirring within my skin as they responded in unison to the music reverberating on the other side of the glass." (pg.
+I could distinctly feel all my cells stirring within my skin as they responded in unison to the music reverberating on the other side of the glass. (pg.
 163)

 ### Thoughts